HTTP-RPC/Kilo/README.md

     * `Response` - annotation that associates a custom response description with a service method
     * `WebService` - abstract base class for web services
 * `org.httprpc.io`
-    * `CSVDecoder` - class that reads an iterable sequence of values from CSV
+    * `CSVDecoder` - class that decodes an iterable sequence of values from CSV
-    * `CSVEncoder` - class that writes an iterable sequence of values to CSV
+    * `CSVEncoder` - class that encodes an iterable sequence of values to CSV
-    * `JSONDecoder` - class that reads an object hierarchy from JSON
+    * `JSONDecoder` - class that decodes an object hierarchy from JSON
-    * `JSONEncoder` - class that writes an object hierarchy to JSON
+    * `JSONEncoder` - class that encodes an object hierarchy to JSON
+    * `TemplateEncoder` - class that encodes an object hierarchy using a template document
-    * `XMLEncoder` - class that writes an object hierarchy to XML
+    * `XMLEncoder` - class that encodes an object hierarchy to XML
 * `org.httprpc.beans`
     * `BeanAdapter` - class that presents the properties of a Java bean object as a map
     * `Ignore` - annotation indicating that a bean property should be ignored